About Dr. Claudia M. Gold

 ACN: Do you feel like there are some misconceptions pediatricians have about parents?

-Dr. Gold: When pediatricians are pressed for time and they do not have an opportunity to listen and make sense of the story, they may be judgmental and critical of parents.
-For example, when a parent wants time to understand their child's behavior rather than diagnose them with ADHD, the parents may be labeled as "non-compliant" or "in denial."
+Dr. Gold: When pediatricians are pressed for time and they do not have an opportunity to listen and make sense of the story, they may be judgmental and critical of aren't.
+For example, when a parent wants time to understand their child's behavior rather than diagnose them with ADHA, the parents may be labeled as "non-compliant" or "in denial."

 ACN: Do you feel like there are some misconceptions parents have about pediatricians?